gatsbyjs/gatsby/docs/docs/site-showcase-submissions.md

 1. If there is a chance that someone else could have already submitted the site, please make sure no one else has already submitted it by searching existing PRs: https://github.com/gatsbyjs/gatsby/pulls

-2. Edit [gatsby/www/src/data/sites.yml](gatsby/www/src/data/sites.yml) by adding your submission to the bottom of the list of sites in the following format:
+2. Edit [this `sites.yml` file](https://github.com/gatsbyjs/gatsby/blob/v2/www/src/data/sites.yml) (note: link will change once v2 beta is merged) by adding your submission to the bottom of the list of sites in the following format:

 ```shell
 - title: Title of the Site